Turtles at the Bottom 🐢

 Spin States

 How is spin represented in this notation?
-Let \(\ket{+z}\) and \(\ket{-z}\) be orthonormal bases for the \(z\) measurement so that an arbitrary state prior to measurement is written as
+Let \(\ket{+z}\) and \(\ket{-z}\) be orthonormal bases for the \(z\) measurement such that an arbitrary state prior to measurement is written as

 \[\ket{\psi} = a_+ \ket{+z} + a_- \ket{-z}\]